Fostering step by step image

 • Our policies including health and safety

-• Dog/Cat behaviour and body language
+• Dog/cat behaviour and body language

 • Hand rearing puppies/kittens

-• Basic medical training (covers giving medication, flea and wormer, what to do in emergencies and safe handling and storage of medication).
+• Basic medical training (covers giving medication, flea and wormer, what to do in emergencies and safe handling and storage of medication)

-“It was easy to apply and after doing some online training we went to a training session which very informative.
-We hadn’t had pet cats before but felt confident going into our first foster placement.
+“It was easy to apply and after doing some online training, we went to a training session which was very informative.
+We hadn’t had pet cats before, but felt confident going into our first foster placement.
+The experience has been even better than I expected and the support provided is great.
+Emma is so helpful, knowledgeable and friendly, and puts up with all of my silly questions!”

-Step 4: Meeting your fosters
+4. Meeting your fosters

-You’ll come in to meet them, however many times it takes to help you feel comfortable with letting them into your home.
-Our expert team will be there to tell you about the cat or dog’s personality and needs.
+Once you’ve completed your training and we have a dog or cat that's suitable for your home, we’ll call you to check your availability and tell you more about them.
+You’ll then come in to meet them – this can be however many times it takes to help you feel comfortable with letting them into your home.
+Our expert team will tell you about the cat or dog’s personality and needs.

-Step 5.
-Pick up
+5. Pick up!

 Mum dog Shela and her puppies outdoors in their foster home